Lonelyguy123/Password-Manager/README.md

 - Python 3.10 (included in the folder)

 # Menu
-Menu contains all the avaliable options in the app, just mention the option number to use the feature
+Menu contains all the avaliable options in the app, just mention the option number to use the feature.

 ![image](https://user-images.githubusercontent.com/88923986/182573249-25ee7143-78ac-4b58-bef5-f1d1beb77df1.png)